Rare Plant Program

 A key role of the RPPC is to assist the CNPS Rare Plant Botanist in making decisions relating to the Program including those involving complex taxonomic issues related to rare plant status reviews.
 The RPPC is consulted on issues that would benefit from RPPC member’s experience and expertise, which may involve (but is not limited to) issues related to plant taxonomy, rare plant status review procedures, changes to the CNPS Rare Plant Survey Protocols, or changes to the CNPS Online Inventory of Rare and Endangered Plants.

-The RPPC is composed of 14 volunteer positions; including 10 members, 3 alternates, and the Rare Plant Program Senior Advisor (who serves as the chair of the RPPC).
+The RPPC is currently composed of 15 volunteer positions; including 12 members, 2 alternates, and the Rare Plant Program Senior Advisor (who also serves as the chair of the RPPC).

 Rare Plant Program Contacts